extend2to3meters/qmk_firmware/keyboards/womier/k66/readme.md

 https://user-images.githubusercontent.com/5511687/156899040-eb86424e-6cbe-459c-ba1b-005fee8d5d4c.mp4

-A compact 60% leyboard for RGB freaks with 66 keys/LEDs and 43 underglow LEDs in a clear housing.
+A compact 60% leyboard for RGB freaks with 66 keys/LEDs and 43 underglow LEDs in a acrylic housing.
 Brought to you by: https://github.com/SonixQMK/qmk_firmware

-Currently only version 1 is supported. it has an VS11K16A MCU and VS12L03A I2C LED driver.\
+Currently only hardware version 1 is supported.It has an VS11K16A MCU and VS12L03A I2C LED driver.\
 Version 1 can be distinguished by the size of the chips on the backside of the board.
 There should be one square (MCU) and one rectangular (LED) chip.

-Make example for this keyboard (after setting up your build environment):
+Make example for this keyboard (after setting up your build environment):\
-`make womier/k66:default`
+`make womier/k66:default`\
-or
+or\
 `qmk compile -kb womier/k66 -km default`

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).